BelegCufea/PrettyReputation/ReadMe.md

 - Print a configurable message about the reputation change in your preferred output.
 There are many options for setting up your message.
 - Track session reputation gains or losses on the minimap icon/databroker.
 - Show on-screen bars with session reputation changes.
-- Favorite a faction to be always shown as on-screen bar.
+- Pick <code>Favorite</code> factions to be always shown as on-screen bar.
 - Set the faction with the latest reputation change as watched.
 - Add your own tags or modify existing ones.
 (See [Example with instructions here](https://github.com/BelegCufea/PrettyReputation_MoreTags))